-One of the absolute must-haves as an IT startup is a well-optimized website.
-After all, a significant percentage of your target customers resides online.
+One of the absolute must-haves for an IT startup is a well-optimized website.
+After all, a significant percentage of your target customers reside online.

 What follows is a rundown of SEO fundamentals to start and grow your Information Technology business.

 Sure, that may sound pretty obvious, but we've come across business owners who ignore SEO tools in our line of work as digital marketers.

 And guess what?

 You don't even have to spend a dime on SEO tools.
 There's an assortment of free SEO tools that work.
 These include:

 This one will come in handy if you want to get insights on what landing pages and queries are "killing it" in the SERPs.